shindeshu/shindeshu.github.io/gnn_posts/gnn_from_scratch.md

 Graph convolutions are somewhat similar to image convolutions, in that they take their neighbourhood information and aggregate to get a richer understanding of their position.
 Also, the "parameters" of the filters are shared across the entire image, which is analogous to a graph convolution as well, where the parameters are shared across the graph.

 GCNs rely on the message passing paradigm.
 Each node has a feature vector associated with it.
-For a given node u, each of its neighbouring nodes $v_i$ send a message derived from its feature vector to it.
-All these messages are aggregated alongwith its own feature vector, and this is used to update this node $u$ to get the final feature vector (or embedding).
+For a given node u, each of its neighbouring nodes $$v_i$$ send a message derived from its feature vector to it.
+All these messages are aggregated alongwith its own feature vector, and this is used to update this node $$u$$ to get the final feature vector (or embedding).

 ## Current Implementation